roosterMAP/notes/blackhole.md

 - spin $a$
 - charge $e$

-We are including $e$ for completness, but in nature we generally assume that no blackholes have charge simply because if they did they would quicly attract matter of the opposite charge and return to neutral immidiatly.
-We also dont consider the other Standard Model gauge charges such as color charge or weak isospin even though there are fun theories about them in some Big Bang models.
+We are including $e$ for completeness, but in nature we generally assume that no black holes have charge simply because if they did they would quickly attract matter of the opposite charge and return to neutral immediately.
+We also don't consider the other Standard Model gauge charges such as color charge or weak isospin even though there are fun theories about them in some Big Bang models.

 $$
 x^\mu = ( t, r, \theta, \phi )